This Crock Pot Balsamic and Onion Pot Roast is incredibly tender with a rich flavor. This is comfort food at its finest.

 - Rub steak seasoning into both sides of the roast.

-- Place roast on top of the onions, then pour the sauce mixture over.
-Cook on low for 6-8 hours or until beef is fall apart tender.
+- Cook on low for 6-8 hours or until beef is fall apart tender.

 - For the gravy, place 2 cups of the sauce mixture in the crockpot in a small saucepan over medium high heat.
 Add dissolved cornstarch and bring to a boil.
 Once boiling, reduce heat to medium and allow sauce to cook, stirring occasionally, until thickened.
 Serve gravy over meat and onions.